Torres brings up milestone as Atletico cruises

 Missed the match?
 Watch Atletico Madrid v Levante on Catch-Up

-Having lost 1-0 to Sporting CP on Friday (AEST), the home side appeared to be suffering a UEFA Europa League hangover until Angel Correa broke through Levante's resistance in the 33rd minute.
+Having lost 1-0 to Sporting CP on Friday (NZST), the home side appeared to be suffering a UEFA Europa League hangover until Angel Correa broke through Levante's resistance in the 33rd minute.

 Antoine Griezmann maintained his scoring streak in the league with the second goal soon after the break, as Diego Simeone's side coasted to a 10th successive win at the Wanda Metropolitano in all competitions - all secured without conceding.